massimocaprinali/cloud-foundry-public/depapps.md

 ###Preventing files and directories from being uploaded

-When you use the cf command line interface to deploy an application, you can save upload time by skipping certain files and directories that {{site.data.keyword.Bluemix_notm}} can obtain elsewhere.
-To prevent these files and directories from being uploaded to {{site.data.keyword.Bluemix_notm}}, you can create a `.cfignore` file at the root directory of your application.
+When you use the cf command line interface to deploy an application, you can save upload time by skipping certain files and directories that {{site.data.keyword.cloud_notm}} can obtain elsewhere.
+To prevent these files and directories from being uploaded to {{site.data.keyword.cloud_notm}}, you can create a `.cfignore` file at the root directory of your application.

 The `.cfignore` file must be in UTF-8 format.
 {: note}

 The `.cfignore` file contains the names of files and directories that you want to ignore, one name per line.
 You can use an asterisk (*) as a wildcard character.
 When you specify a directory, all files and subdirectories under that directory are ignored also.
-For example, the following content in the `.cfignore` file indicates that all the `.swp` files and all files and subdirectories under the `tmp/` directory won't be uploaded to {{site.data.keyword.Bluemix_notm}}.
+For example, the following content in the `.cfignore` file indicates that all the `.swp` files and all files and subdirectories under the `tmp/` directory won't be uploaded to {{site.data.keyword.cloud_notm}}.

 ```
 *.swp